RibirX/Ribir/docs/custom_widget_declare_in_macro.md

   };
 }
 ```
-After `HeroCard` derived `Declare`, it can be declared in `widget!` and builtin fields can be used in it.
-Looks good but not enough, the declaration of  `HeroCard` is too verbose.
+After `HeroCard` derives `Declare`, it can be declared in `widget!` and the built-in fields can be used in it.
+Looks good, but not enough.
+The declaration of `HeroCard` is too lengthy.

-- Does we can initialize `name` by `&str` directly ?
-Because `&str` can convert to `String`.
+- Can we initialise `name` directly with `&str`?
+Because `&str` can be converted to `String`.
-- `tel` is initialized by None, does we can omit it?
+- `tel` is initialised with None.
+Can we omit it?
--  can we strip the `Some` of `email` ?
-If we use a value to initialize a option type, it's implicitly contain the mean that it's a `Some-Value`.
+- Can we remove the `Some` from `email`?
+When we use a value to initialise an option type, it implicitly implies that it's a `Some-value`.

-Of course we can, just use meta of `#[declare(...)]`, let's introduce one by one.
+Of course we can use the meta of `#[declare(...)]`.
+Let's introduce them one by one.

-## use `convert` meta to convert value from another type.
+## Use `convert` meta to convert value from one type to another.

-Let's answer the problems of `name` accept `&str` and `tel` stripe the `Some` wrap first.
-Both they are type convert problem.
+Let's start with the problems of `name` accepting `&str` and `tel` removing the `Some` wrap.
+Both are type conversion problems.

 ```rust
 #[derive(Declare)]